purescript/documentation/PureScript-Conf-2015.md

 ## Where?

-PureScript Conf will be colocated with [LambdaConf](http://degoesconsulting.com/lambdaconf-2015) in Boulder CO.
+PureScript Conf will be colocated with [LambdaConf](http://degoesconsulting.com/lambdaconf-2015).

+Address:

+1050 Walnut Street
+Suite 202
+Boulder, CO 80302

+**Please do NOT enter the main entrance, look for signs that will direct you to a side entrance.**

 ## When?